workanator/go-floc/README.md

 ## Example

-Lets have some fun and write a simple example which counts some statistics on text given.
+Lets have some fun and write a simple example which calculates some statistics on text given.

 ```go